 Some plants that look similar to elderberries can be toxic, so take a good look and search before you are sure.

-What’s more, always pick fully riped berries, remove any green stragglers and stems, both are inedible.
+Moreover, always pick fully ripe berries and remove any green stragglers and stems; both are inedible.

 Lastly, always cook your elderberries for a minimum of 20 minutes, as we show in our videos.